icza/session/README.md

 Check out the [session demo application](https://github.com/icza/session/blob/master/session_demo/session_demo.go) which shows all these in action.

-## Google AppEngine support
+## Google App Engine support

-The package provides support for Google AppEngine (GAE) platform.
+The package provides support for Google App Engine (GAE) platform.

 The documentation doesn't include it (due to the `+build appengine` build constraint), but here it is: [gae_memcache_store.go](https://github.com/icza/session/blob/master/gae_memcache_store.go)